 In times of deepest trouble, how do we most effectively call on God?
+How can we most effectively beseech God in tribulation?

 In Psalm 44, the Sons of Korah beg God for help in dealing with their present trials.
 The singers are referring to a national trial, probably a defeat in battle during the time of Hezekiah or Josiah, but with existing evidence we cannot be certain.
 Since the singers make no mention of the destruction of Solomon’s Temple, and since there is no mention of religious persecution, this Psalm is probably set during or after the Babylonian exile.